EmbarkStudios/tame-webpurify/README.md

 An incredibly small library to interact with the https://www.webpurify.com/documentation/ REST API.

-`webpurify-client` takes the [sans-io](https://sans-io.readthedocs.io/) approach and builds up the request objects for you so that you can use whatever library you're used to for the actual HTTP transport.
+`tame-webpurify-client` takes the [sans-io](https://sans-io.readthedocs.io/) approach and builds up the request objects for you so that you can use whatever library you're used to for the actual HTTP transport.

-See the example code on how to use it `webpurify-client` together with [reqwest](https://crates.io/crates/reqwest)
+See the example code on how to use it `tame-webpurify-client` together with [reqwest](https://crates.io/crates/reqwest)
 ## Examples

 Build and run the provided example: